 The Spaniard continued: "James is an outstanding footballer and he's in a great run of form.
-He scored two goals in the last game [against QPR].
+He in the last game [against QPR].

 "It was clearly a cynical challenge without the ball to be played for.
 The referee saw it, showed a yellow card and I don't think he can do any more than that as a referee."

 Martinez, who was already coping with a lengthy injury list, also lost defender Adrian Lopez because of a hamstring problem.

 And his mood was not helped by his side's winless run in the Premier League being